 Specifically, IBCA recommends the following actions including but not limited to:

-Encourages all Indiana cattle producers (beef and dairy) to become BQA certified (or equivalent program) and practice certification guidelines.
+Encourages all Indiana cattle producers (beef and dairy) to become BQA certified and practice certification guidelines.

 Adoption of permanent identification systems which are essential for evaluation of health, marketing, and carcass quality.